Like the holy scriptures of the shopping mall."

 - In Harvey Birdman, Attorney at Law, when Birdman wonders how he could get the number of the girl he likes, every other man in the room immediately says "Stall three."

 - In one episode of King of the Hill, Hank volunteers at Bobby's school to help the students learn about shop class.
 He becomes very popular with the students, and everyone decides to take up a project of just cleaning and fixing various things around the school.
 Hank is appalled after he starts reading "The Bathroom Poet" in one of the Men's Room stalls, he asks if anyone has the power sander, to which Bobby runs in and clears it off.

 - There was an interesting study comparing Pompeii graffiti to 1960s era.
-Turns out we're Not So Different.
+Turns out we're still similar.